Divyasruti2920/Artificial-Neural-Networks/README.md

-# Artificial-Neural-Networks
+# Artificial-Neural-Network
-I have implemented a neural model for Predicting Bank Customer Leave
+Implemented a neural model for Predicting Bank Customer Leave